Asia Minor Slavs

 The Asia Minor Slavs were the historical South Slav communities relocated by the Byzantine Empire from the Balkans to Asia Minor (Anatolia).
-After Maurice's Balkan campaigns (582–602) and during the subduing of the Slavs in the Balkans in the 7th and the 8th centuries, large communities were forcefully relocated to Anatolia as military units to fight the Umayyad Caliphate.
+After Maurice's Balkan campaigns (582–602) and during the subduing of the Slavs in the Balkans in the 7th and the 8th centuries, large communities were forcibly relocated to Anatolia as military units to fight the Umayyad Caliphate.

 History

 7th century

 The earliest evidence for a relocation of Slavs from the Balkans may be a seal dated to 650.
 In 658 and 688/9 the Byzantines invited groups of Slavic settlers to Bithynia.
-Constans II settled captured Slavs in Asia Minor, and 5,000 of these joined Abdulreman ibn Khalid in 664-665.
+Constans II settled captured Slavs in Asia Minor, and 5,000 of these joined Abdulreman ibn Khalid in 664–665.

 There was a town in Bithynia known as Gordoservon, mentioned in 680–81, whose name possibly derived from the Serbs resettled there from the areas "around river Vardar" by Byzantine Emperor Constans II (r.
 641–668), in the mid-7th century (in ca. 649 or 667).

-Justinian II (685-695) also settled as many as 30,000 Slavs from Thrace in Asia Minor, in an attempt to boost military strength.
+Justinian II (685–695) also settled as many as 30,000 Slavs from Thrace in Asia Minor, in an attempt to boost military strength.
 Most of them however, with their leader Neboulos, deserted to the Arabs at the Battle of Sebastopolis in 692.